Angular

 Advanced

-At an advanced level, Angular provides features such as Ahead-of-Time (AOT) compilation, dependency injection, and change detection strategies for optimised performance.
-Angular CLI simplifies project setup, testing, and deployment with built-in tooling.
+Angular provides features such as Ahead-of-Time (AOT) compilation, dependency injection, and change detection strategies that improve performance.
+Angular CLI streamlines project setup, testing, and deployment through built-in tooling.

-The framework also supports RxJS for reactive programming, enabling advanced data streams and event handling.
-Angular Universal enables server-side rendering to improve SEO and performance.
-Its ecosystem is well-suited for large teams and long-term projects requiring consistency.
+The framework also integrates with RxJS for reactive programming, enabling efficient handling of data streams and events.
+Angular Universal supports server-side rendering, improving SEO and load times.
+Its structured ecosystem makes it a strong choice for large teams and long-term projects that require consistency.

 Metrics